ksu-cs-textbooks/cis300/content/strings/stringbuilder-impl.md

 {{% notice note %}}
 The
-implementation described here is much simpler than the actual implementation in the .NET Framework.
-Their implementation achieves even better performance.
+implementation described here is much simpler than the .NET implementation, which achieves even better performance.
 {{% /notice %}}

-In order to illustrate more clearly the techniques used to implement a **StringBuilder**, we will present an implementation that uses only those types provided by the C\# core language, rather than those found in a library such as the .NET Framework.
+In order to illustrate more clearly the techniques used to implement a **StringBuilder**, we will present an implementation that uses only those types provided by the C\# core language, rather than those found in a library such as .NET.
 One of the more useful data structures that the C\# core language provides for building more advanced data structures